aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

-# The most cost-effective method of hosting a WordPress Site completely on AWS
+# Hosting a Small WordPress Instance using AWS

 ## Objective

-Link to the Target Website: 	http://ultimateawscheatsheet.com/
+Link to the Target Website: 	http://ultimateawscheatsheet.com/ (Website is currently down for maintenance)

 Short Summary: There are multiple ways to host a wordpress website on AWS with different levels of cost-effectiveness.
 Skip to the [conclusion](#Conclusion) for the results.